stli/neural-anova/README.md

     Optional but recommended: Docker Installed: Ensure Docker is installed on your system.
 You can download and install Docker from the official website.
     Python Docker Image: Ensure you have a Python Docker image available.
 You can pull one using the command: docker pull ghcr.io/nvidia/jax:jax-2024-04-09
-	Folder Extracted: Ensure you have extracted the archive, e.g. to the folder xyz/neural-anova
+	Folder Extracted: Ensure you have cloned the archive, e.g. to the folder xyz/neural-anova

 ## Instructions